saucelabs/node-saucectl/README.md

 $ npm i -g saucectl
 ```

-In case you need to download `saucectl` from a known source or in case you use `npx saucectl` you can use environment variable:
+If you need to download `saucectl` from a specific source, or if you are using `npx saucectl`, set the following environment variable:

 ```
 export SAUCECTL_INSTALL_BINARY=http://localhost:9000/saucectl_0.32.2_mac_64-bit.tar.gz